ZhiruiJiang98/RealTimeTransaction/README.md

 <br>`sam local start-api`
  <br>Output should be look like this
 <br>![img.png](Images/start_local_api.png)
-2. test the API endpoint with the following curl command or using Postman
+2. Test the API endpoint with the following curl command or using Postman

    1. `http://<your-local-ip>/ping`
       1. CURL